-In LinkedIn’s own words, they help people “do business where business gets done,” and that’s undoubtedly true for marketers who have used the platform for networking and lead generation.
+In LinkedIn’s own words, it helps people “do business where business gets done,” and that’s undoubtedly true for marketers who have used the platform for networking and lead generation.
 LinkedIn provides various tools that allow marketers to quickly develop and launch effective ads without spending tons of money.

 B2B marketers are looking to increase sales leads and convert those leads into customers, and the platform’s highly focused targeting capabilities accelerate that process.